Blog | Entrepreneurship

 The ability to recover from a setback.

 Resiliency is how quickly you can deal with, and bounce back from, adversity.
-Of the three traits, this is the one that I believe determines which people will see success instead of failure.
-This is the one that took us from homelessness, to where Robert and I are today.
+Of the three traits, this might be the one that determines which people will see success instead of failure.
+This is the one that took the Kiyosakis from homelessness, to where they are today.

-Donald Trump once told me that the determinant to whether a person will succeed in business depends upon how she responds in tough times.
-Does she curl up in the fetal position, resolved to a life of failure?
-Or does she dust herself off, smile wisely, and get back to work, smarter from the experience?
+Donald Trump once said that the determinant to whether a person will succeed in business depends upon how he or she responds in tough times.
+Do they curl up in the fetal position, resolved to a life of failure?
+Or dust themselves off, smile wisely, and get back to work, smarter from the experience?

 Maya Angelou, a civil-rights activist, writer, and dancer, said it quite succinctly: “I love to see a young girl go out and grab the world by the lapels.
 Life’s a bitch.
 You’ve got to go out there and kick ass.”